evocn/evocn.github.io/content/bones/rules.md

 - Have -2 Agility.
 - Have -2 Strength when climbing or pulling your weight.

-It takes a full action to take off your pack, or to retrieve an item from it.
+It takes a full action to take off or put on a pack, or to retrieve an item from it.

 ---
 ***Trinket*** - A small item you could keep in your pocket or tied around your neck.